What is a contact lens fitting?

 - Comfort: Comfort for your contact lens depends on its material of it.
 Your Optometrist can find the best contact lenses for you.

 It’s recommended to have an annual Contact Lens Fitting.
 It’s important to examine how your contact lenses affect your eyes.
+How often you need contact lens exams are different for each individual.

 Contact lens fitting usually averages any from 30 minutes to an hour.